Chart Color Schemes

 Highvale demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Highvale's educational attainment is notably higher than broader benchmarks.
-38.5% of residents aged 15+ hold university qualifications, compared to 24.9% in the SA4 region and 25.7% in Queensland.
-Bachelor degrees are most common at 25.3%, followed by postgraduate qualifications (8.5%) and graduate diplomas (4.7%).
-Vocational credentials are also prevalent, with 30.8% of residents aged 15+ holding such qualifications - advanced diplomas at 12.6% and certificates at 18.2%.
+Highvale's educational attainment exceeds broader standards, with 38.5% of its residents aged 15+ possessing university qualifications compared to the SA4 region's 24.9% and Queensland's 25.7%.
+This notable educational advantage positions Highvale favourably for knowledge-based prospects.
+Bachelor degrees are most prevalent at 25.3%, followed by postgraduate qualifications (8.5%) and graduate diplomas (4.7%).
+Vocational credentials are prominent, with 30.8% of residents aged 15+ holding such qualifications – advanced diplomas accounting for 12.6% and certificates for 18.2%.

-Educational participation is high, with 32.8% of residents currently enrolled in formal education.
+Educational participation is notably high in Highvale, with 32.8% of its residents currently enrolled in formal education.
 This includes 12.1% in primary education, 10.2% in secondary education, and 5.9% pursuing tertiary education.
-Educational facilities appear to be located outside Highvale's immediate boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education